 |Edelweiss Hut to Hochschneeberg via summit (take chairlift up and train down)||6.8km one-way (850m elevation gain).|

 As well as these walking tracks to the summit, you can also take the Panorama Paradise track from the Hochschneeberg station.
 This is a circular walk (approx 3km distance and 150m total ascent) that includes the Panorama View lookout.
-This is well sign-posted and can be done within an hour.
+It’s well sign-posted and can be done within an hour.

 Accommodation near Schneeberg